XenitAB/xenitab.github.io/docs/xks/developer-guide/introduction.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 This documentation is targeted towards developers using [XKS](https://xenit.se/it-tjanster/kubernetes-framework/#contact).
 It covers the basics of
 Kubernetes and the custom features that are offered by XKS.
-It is reccomended to read this page in its entirety to get a lay of the land.
+It is recommended to read this page in its entirety to get a lay of the land.
 By the end of it new users should be setup with access to their clusters and ready to deploy applications.

 ## Architecture